 DuPont contributed, on behalf of Chemours, \$35 to its pension plans other than the principal U.S. pension plan in 2014.
 DuPont contributed, on behalf of Chemours, \$66 to its other long-term employee benefit plans in 2014.
-DuPont contributed \$38 in the first half of 2015 and Chemours expects to contribute an additional \$5 to its pension plans other than the principal U.S. pension plan in the remainder of 2015, and expects contributions to its other long-term employee benefit plans in 2014.
+DuPont contributed \$38 in the first half of 2015 and Chemours expects to contribute an additional \$5 to its pension plans other than the principal U.S. pension plan in the remainder of 2015, and expects contributions to its other long-term employee benefit plans to be approximately the same as contributions in 2014.